Hubble Space Telescope: Proposals and precursors

 Also crucial was the work of Nancy Grace Roman, the "Mother of Hubble".
 Well before it became an official NASA project, she gave public lectures touting the scientific value of the telescope.
 After it was approved, she became the program scientist, setting up the steering committee in charge of making astronomer needs feasible to implement and writing testimony to Congress throughout the 1970s to advocate continued funding of the telescope.
 Her work as project scientist helped set the standards for NASA's operation of large scientific projects.

 Space-based astronomy had begun on a very small scale following World War II, as scientists made use of developments that had taken place in rocket technology.
-The first ultraviolet spectrum of the Sun was obtained in 1946, and the NASA launched the Orbiting Solar Observatory (OSO) to obtain UV, X-ray, and gamma-ray spectra in 1962.
+The first ultraviolet spectrum of the Sun was obtained in 1946, and NASA launched the Orbiting Solar Observatory (OSO) to obtain UV, X-ray, and gamma-ray spectra in 1962.
 An orbiting solar telescope was launched in 1962 by the United Kingdom as part of the Ariel programme, and in 1966 NASA launched the first Orbiting Astronomical Observatory (OAO) mission.
 OAO-1's battery failed after three days, terminating the mission.
 It was followed by Orbiting Astronomical Observatory 2 (OAO-2), which carried out ultraviolet observations of stars and galaxies from its launch in 1968 until 1972, well beyond its original planned lifetime of one year.

 The OSO and OAO missions demonstrated the important role space-based observations could play in astronomy.
 In 1968, NASA developed firm plans for a space-based reflecting telescope with a mirror 3 m in diameter, known provisionally as the Large Orbiting Telescope or Large Space Telescope (LST), with a launch slated for 1979.
 These plans emphasized the need for crewed maintenance missions to the telescope to ensure such a costly program had a lengthy working life, and the concurrent development of plans for the reusable Space Shuttle indicated that the technology to allow this was soon to become available.